Svarsha12/sqlalchemy-challenge/README.md

 Created a new repository for this project called sqlalchemy-challenge.
 Inside your local Git repository, created a directory for this Challenge.
 Used a folder name that corresponds to the Challenge, as SurfsUp.
 Added your Jupyter notebook and app.py to this folder.
 They contain the main scripts to run for analysis.
 Also added the Resources folder, which contains the data files you will be using for this challenge.
+My climate analyisis jupyter folder name is climate.ipynb.

 # Instructions
 #Part 1: Analyze and Explore the Climate Data